Eliastik/page-shadow/ROADMAP.md

 ### Planed

 * [ ] Publish Manifestv3 for Firefox + Tests
+* [x] Limit flashing when opening a website and detecting colored elements?
+    * [ ] Experimental - Test needed.
+Sometimes the "preApplySettings" message is randomly not received
 * [x] Add border radius to select/inputs
 * [x] Merge utils/filterProcessor.js and FilterProcessor class
 * [x] Auto cloud saving/backup: don't save the date when an error occurred